FitzkeeLab/citrate-aunp-predict/README.md

 This program takes a PDB file input and writes a new PDB file with a modified B-factor column.
 The B-factor becomes the product of the relative side chain accessible surface area (RASA, 0-100%) with the nanoparticle binding alpha value.
-Higher binding residues are expected to interact with more favorably with the nanoparticle surface.
+Higher binding residues are expected to interact more favorably with the nanoparticle surface.
 Two versions of this program are provided: one where the chain ID is selectable as a command line argument (asa-alpha_bfac.py) and one where all chain IDs are selected (asa-alpha_all_bfac.py).
 Residues with less than 25% RASA are assigned a b-factor of -1.